2025 in public domain

 When a work's copyright expires, it enters the public domain.
 Since laws vary globally, the copyright status of works is not uniform.
-The following lists list creators whose works entered the public domain in 2025 under the most common copyright regimes.
+The following lists list creators whose works entered the public domain in 2025.

 Countries with life + 50 years

 In most countries of Africa and Asia, as well as Belarus, Bolivia and New Zealand, a work enters the public domain 50 years after the creator's death.